Enter a table name

 How do WHERE conditions work?

 Each condition filters rows.
 Multiple conditions connect with AND (all must be true) or OR (any can be true).
-First condition has no connector; subsequent conditions add AND/OR before the condition.
-Complex logic may need parentheses.
+The first condition has no connector; subsequent conditions add AND/OR before the condition.
+For complex logic requiring parentheses, extend the generated SQL manually.

 What's the difference between LIMIT and OFFSET?

 LIMIT restricts result count (e.g., LIMIT 10 returns max 10 rows).
 OFFSET skips rows before returning (e.g., OFFSET 5 LIMIT 10 returns rows 6-15).
-Together they enable pagination: page 2 is OFFSET 10 LIMIT 10.
+Together they enable pagination: page 2 with 10 items per page is OFFSET 10 LIMIT 10.